Lille

 Weather

-Lille experiences cool and temperate weather with average temperatures ranging from 2°C to 20°C. Rainfall is spread throughout the year, with November being the wettest month.
-Humidity levels are moderate, and air quality is generally good.
+Lille experiences a temperate oceanic climate with mild summers and cool winters.
+Average temperatures range from 2°C (36°F) in winter to 23°C (73°F) in summer.
+Rainfall is evenly distributed throughout the year, with the highest precipitation in autumn.
+Humidity levels are generally moderate, and air quality is good.

 Language

-French is the primary language spoken in Lille, although English is widely understood, especially in tourist areas.
-It’s helpful to learn a few basic French phrases to enhance your travel experience and interact with locals.
+French is the primary language spoken in Lille, but English is widely understood in tourist areas and hotels.
+It can be helpful to know some basic French phrases for interactions with locals.

 Cost Of Living